Washing your horse’s face

 Some horses do just fine with a wet washcloth or small towel to wash the face.

-First, a few safety guidelines when washing your horse’s face.
+Safety guidelines when washing your horse’s face

 - I have seen horses flip out and then flip over or slip and fall during a face washing with a hose.
 This is complicated by crossties.
 Broken legs and necks can result.
 Ask another person to hold your horse instead of cross ties if you are unsure about how your horse will react to water near his face.